Technigo/project-survey/README.md

 ## My process

 I wanted to build a survey using components that could be easily modified.
 I started by building a basic form, focusing on useState and making sure the different states were being updated.
-Then I decided to make the question components as reusable as possible by passing the question and answers in as props.
-I also wanted to make my questions appear one at a time by creating a question state and a function which updated this state after each question.
+Then I decided to make the question components as reusable as possible by sending the question and answers in as props.
+I also wanted to make my questions appear one at a time as a multi-step form.
+I did this by creating a question state and a function which updated the state after each question had been answered.
 If I had more time to spend on this project I would of added a back button to each question, as well as reset functionality.

 ## Tech